 Not all configuration options make it out to hbase-default.xml.
-Configuration that it is thought rare anyone would change can exist only in code; the only way to turn up such configurations is via a reading of the source code itself.
+Some configurations would only appear in source code; the only way to identify these changes are through code review.

 Currently, changes here will require a cluster restart for HBase to notice the change.